Clawton Primary school's Safeguarding Statement

 We actively support the Government’s ‘Prevent’ agenda to counter radicalisation and extremism.

 We have a Health & Safety Policy for the practical protection of children and adults on the school site; this can be viewed on the Policies page of our school website.
-Health & Safety is routinely monitored by the school’s staff and the Local Schools Committee.
+Health & Safety is routinely monitored by the school’s staff and Local Schools Committee.

 All adults working in school have enhanced Disclosure and Barring Service (DBS) clearance together with safeguarding checks in accordance with policy.
 All staff have regular safeguarding training.